 Cammarata, L. & Tedick, D. J. (2012).
 Balancing content and language in instruction: The experience of immersion teachers.
 Modern Language Journal, 96(2), 251–269.

 Tedick, D. J. & Cammarata, L. (2012).
 Content and language integration in K-12 contexts: Student outcomes, teacher practices and stakeholder perspectives.
 Foreign Language Annals, 45(S1), S28–S53.

 Recent book chapters

-Young, A. I. & Tedick, D. J. (in press).
+Young, A. I. & Tedick, D. J. (2016).
 Collaborative dialogue in a two-way Spanish/English immersion classroom: Does heterogeneous grouping promote peer linguistic scaffolding?
-In M. Sato & S. Ballinger (Eds.), Peer interaction and second language learning: Pedagogical potential and research agenda.
+In M. Sato & S. Ballinger (Eds.), Peer interaction and second language learning: Pedagogical potential and research agenda (pp. 135–160).
 Amsterdam: John Benjamins.